google/tensorstore/tensorstore/kvstore/ocdbt/index.rst

 .. _ocdbt-version-tree-leaf-commit-time:

 ``commit_time[i]``
-  Time at which the generation was created, in milliseconds since the Unix epoch (excluding leap seconds).
+  Time at which the generation was created, in nanoseconds since the Unix epoch (excluding leap seconds).

 .. _ocdbt-version-tree-leaf-data-file-id: